LoopKit/loopdocs/docs/version/development.md

 * `feat/dev-dana-medtrum`
 * `feat/eversense`

-!!! important "Experts Only"
+!!! important "New Pump Managers"
+    These are new Pump Managers and may have known or unknown bugs.
 Please only use a feature branch if you are prepared to follow along in zulipchat and are willing to help test and resolve issues.
 This is critical when using new pump managers.

     * Please ensure you have the latest version of a given branch by synching before you build:
         * Browser Build: be sure you select `feat/dev-dana-medtrum` or `feat/eversense` branch